Merlinssearch/Merlin_vim/README.md

 :Lazy install
 ```

+#### Mason Installation Errors
+If Mason fails to install tools for languages you don't use:
+1. Open `:Mason`
+2. Find the failing tool (marked with ❌)
+3. Press `X` to uninstall it
+4. Or comment out the tool in your configuration files

 ### Getting Help
 - Check `:help` for general Neovim help
 - Use `:checkhealth` to diagnose configuration issues